acairns/radiate/README.md

 #### TypehintMethodInflector

 The `TypehintMethodInflector` ensures any method dependent on the type of event is returned.
+A Listener could look like
+this:

 ```
-final class DoMoreStuff
+final class DisableTransporters
 {
-    public function whenSomethingHappened(SomethingHappened $event)
+    public function whenWarpDriveEngaged(WarpDriveEngaged $event)
     {
         // Do Something
     }

-    public function whenItWorked(ItWorked $event)
+    public function whenShieldsWereRaised(ShieldsWereRaised $event)
     {
         // Do Something
     }
 }
 ```

-When using the `TypehintMethodInflector`, you can define multiple public methods so that the same Event Listener can respond to different events.
+When using the `TypehintMethodInflector`, you can define multiple public methods so that the same Listener can respond to different events.

 ## Simple Example